 Jenny graduated from SUNY Buffalo where she received her BA in Dance.
 While in school, Jenny had the opportunity to perform and choreograph in numerous concert dance shows in styles ranging from jazz to contemporary to modern.
 She was given the opportunity to collaborate her choreography with Digital Poetry media as well as choreograph for the Department's second company.
 Jenny has studied with artists from Jazz Dance World Congress, River North Jazz Dance Chicago, Paul Taylor Company, Doug Varone and Dancers, LehrerDance, Urban Bush Women, San Francisco Ballet and Giordano Dance Chicago.

 She is a certified Zumba Instructor and is working towards her Personal Trainer Certification.
 Jenny has also taught children's dance classes and especially loves working with young children.
 In addition to teaching at Ballet Austin, Jenny works with schools and youth around Central Texas.
 She is extremely passionate about dance and fitness and is very excited to share her knowledge at the Butler Center for Dance & Fitness.

-Max is a dancer with Ballet Austin's second company, Ballet Austin II.
+Max is a dancer with Ballet Austin’s professional company.